ahives/HareDu3/docs/configuration.md

 **HighConnectionClosureRateProbe**

-Defines the maximum acceptable rate of which connections are closed on the RabbitMQ broker.
+Defines the maximum acceptable rate at which connections can be closed on the RabbitMQ broker.
 If the rate of which connections are closed is greater than or equal to this setting, a warning is generated, which implies that the application communicating with the broker may be experiencing issues.
 If the rate of closed connections is less than this setting then the system is considered to be operating normally.

 *JSON*
 ```json